“The harder the conflict, the more glorious the triumph.” -Thomas Paine

 This is the time to bring your clients into the equation and ask for their opinion.
 Be it an employer, an adviser, or a client, involving the third party helps in managing conflicts.

 This may seem like the most basic thing to do but it is definitely the one most needed.
 Ask for the individual opinion of every person who is directly affected by the current conflict situation.
 All of the involved parties can write down the facts and figures on a paper in order to solve the conflict.

 Or, you can also arrange a group discussion.
 Schedule the discussion in such a way that you can discourse for an extended duration without external disruptions.

 During this discussion, every individual should have sufficient time to convey what he or she considers the other person or team needs to receive.
 Do not let any employee dominate the discussion or manipulate the matter.
-Every individual should discuss about the differences and how he or she feels about the state of affairs.
+Every individual should discuss the differences and how he or she feels about the state of affairs.

 Keep in mind that this is not the time to attack or denounce one another.
-Concentrate on the issue, not your outlook of the other individual’s personality.
+Concentrate on the issue, not your outlook on the other individual’s personality.
 Listening should always be about acquiring understanding.
 Do not let yourself become intolerant or un-receptive to the other individual’s arguments.

 Most of the time a small conflict situation gets worsened when people start dredging up the past history, combining the unrelated issues with the current conflict.
 Articulate the problem by asking everyone to write a problem statement and take everyone on board to decide what the ‘key’ issue is.

-It is indispensable to offer your complete attention to the individual sharing his or her concern.
+It is indispensable to offer your complete attention to the individual sharing his or her concerns.
 Do not interrupt the other person and ensure that you are receiving the message he or she expects to deliver.
 Re-articulate and reiterate what you have perceived to confirm understanding.

 Not sure what to say?
 Try something like, “Let me ensure I comprehend the situation.
 You are distressed about _____ as _____.”